 If you want your ads to be clicked, you need to do a number of things.
 You need to benchmark paid search marketing for higher conversion rates.

-According to reports, businesses generate an average of $2 as revenue returns for each $1 spent in Google AdWords.
+According to reports, businesses generate an average of $2 as revenue returns for each $1 spent in Google Ads.
 But if your click rate is lower, you cannot get this kind of result.
-One can make more money through advertisements on Google AdWords when you know what you are up to and also you need to know how to distinguish between Google search ads and display networks.
+One can make more money through advertisements on Google Ads when you know what you are up to and also you need to know how to distinguish between Google search ads and display networks.
 This understanding of distinction helps you to align the ads and create compelling as well as clickable ad copies for your target audience.

 Search network refers to the platform of Google displaying text-based ads above and right to the organic results on the SERP (search engine results page).
 Display network delivers o users various types of image-based ads, for example, banners.
 It is important that you understand the difference between search network and display networks for the CTR (click-through rates) vary extensively from one network to another and you must test them using conversion codes and conversion tracking tools.